CowboyLva/ebiomes/README.txt

 As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference.
 Or if a different mod will be used for adding bamboo - for this to work the player has to disable reregistering of decorations.

+Don't use v6 mapgen, everything else is fine.

 ## Additions